 Senators – The Senate was a group of respected leaders who advised the consuls.
 The consuls usually did what the Senate recommended and these guys ruled for life.

 Plebeian Council – The Plebeian Council was also called the People’s Assembly.
 This was how the common people or plebeians as they were called, could elect their own leaders, magistrates, pass laws, and hold court.

 Tribunes – Tribunes represented the Plebeian Council.
 They had the power to reject laws made by the Senate.

 Governors – As Rome conquered new lands, they needed people to be local rulers.
 The Senate would then appoint a governor to rule the land or province.
 They were in charge of the local Roman army and also collected taxes.

 Aedile – An Aedile was a city official who maintained public buildings and festivals.
-If people wanted to go to the top of the ruling chain, like be a consul, they’d become an aedile and hold massive festivals so they could become popular with the people.
+If people wanted to go to the top of the ruling chain, (for example become a consul), they’d first become an aedile and hold massive festivals so they could become popular with the people.
 Sneaky.